awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 1. Deploy an Amazon EKS `SecurityGroupPolicy` to your cluster\.

    1. Copy the following contents to your device\.
 You can replace *podSelector* with **serviceAccountSelector** if you'd rather select pods based on service account labels\.
 You must specify one selector or the other\.
 An empty `podSelector` \(example: `podSelector: {}`\) selects all pods in the namespace\.
+You can change *my\-role* to the name of your role\.
 An empty `serviceAccountSelector` selects all service accounts in the namespace\.
-You must specify 1\-5 security group IDs for `groupIds`\.
+You can replace *my\-security\-group\-policy* with a name for your `SecurityGroupPolicy` and *my\-namespace* with the namespace that you want to create the `SecurityGroupPolicy` in\.

+      You must replace *my\_pod\_security\_group\_id* with the ID of an existing security group\.
+If you don't have an existing security group, then you must create one\.
+For more information, see [Amazon EC2 security groups for Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html) in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/)\.
+You can specify 1\-5 security group IDs\.
 If you specify more than one ID, then the combination of all the rules in all the security groups are effective for the selected pods\.

       ```
       cat >my-security-group-policy.yaml <<EOF